 PASS Principal Procurement Consultant Eddie Regan is a procurement specialist who offers bid support to businesses across the UK.
 He says that “questions can be on any topic relevant to the tender exercise”.

 Procurers sometimes tightly define the solution they are seeking in their tender documents, using an input specification.
-Many questions may need to be asked, to help you fully understand the potential flexibility of the requirement.
+Many questions may need to be asked to help you fully understand the potential flexibility of the requirement.

-Why is it important to ask questions?
+Why is it Important to Ask Questions?

 Some suppliers notice elements in the specification that are no longer pertinent to the tender and could be removed.
-If you are unsure about the relevance of any element, ask: you could be saving the contracting authority unnecessary cost.
+If you are unsure about the relevance of any element, ask: you could be saving the contracting authority unnecessary costs.

-“Why is there a requirement for an excessive amount of Professional Indemnity Insurance, when, in your experience, the size and nature of the contract that you are bidding for would normally only require a lower level?”
+“Why is there a requirement for an excessive amount of Professional Indemnity Insurance when, in your experience, the size and nature of the contract that you are bidding for would normally only require a lower level?”